tyson-swetnam/srer-wgew/jetstream/Docker_Swarm.md

 Now, `ssh` into your second VM on the same subnet (e.g. IU or TACC) and start a second node using

 ```
-sudo docker swarm join \
+docker swarm join \
     --token SWMTKN-1-0gcqhl826piyork0crxapoodasmiqx5ptetwd8upa09l0kuv0f-4voz9apc7uakcr0hiybzc6ujz \
     172.21.50.7:2377
 ```

+## Running a Python script with Swarm

-Here's my test of setting up a Docker Swarm in Jetstream
+Here's my test of setting up a Docker Swarm in Jetstream.
+I'm working from a [blog post](https://medium.com/@mbaker/horizontally-scaling-gis-python-analysis-with-docker-65eedf3d75ef) which detailed the code first:

 ```
 #!/usr/local/bin/python